FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: Data not found for specific ADI or MSDI values.
-General safety assessments suggest low toxicity at typical flavor use levels.
+- Oral Exposure: No specific ADI or MSDI values are available.
+General safety assessments suggest low toxicity at typical use levels in flavors.

-- Dermal Exposure: No significant irritation or sensitization reported at typical fragrance concentrations.
-IFRA guidelines should be consulted for specific product types.
+- Dermal Exposure: para-Anisyl nitrile is not known to cause significant irritation or sensitization at typical fragrance concentrations.

-- Inhalation Exposure: Moderate volatility suggests potential for inhalation exposure in occupational settings, but no specific occupational limits are reported.
+- Inhalation Exposure: Volatility suggests potential for inhalation exposure, but no specific occupational hazards are documented.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature